J&J's 1-dose shot cleared, giving US 3rd COVID-19 vaccine

 The FDA said studies detected no serious side effects.
 Like other COVID-19 vaccines, the main side effects of the J&J shot are pain at the injection site and flu-like fever, fatigue and headache.

-The FDA said there is "a remote chance" that people may experience a severe allergic reaction to the shot, a rare risk seen with the Pfizer and Moderna vaccines.
+An FDA fact sheet for vaccine recipients says there is "a remote chance" that people may experience a severe allergic reaction to the shot, a rare risk seen with the Pfizer and Moderna vaccines.
+Such reactions are treatable, and vaccine recipients are supposed to be briefly monitored after the injection.

 The vaccine has been authorized for emergency use in adults 18 and older for now.
-But like other vaccine makers, J&J is about to begin a study of its vaccine in teens before moving to younger children later in the year, and also plans a study in pregnant women.
+But like other manufacturers, J&J is about to study how it works in teens before moving to younger children later in the year, and also plans a study in pregnant women.

 All COVID-19 vaccines train the body to recognize the new coronavirus, usually by spotting the spikey protein that coats it.
 But they're made in very different ways.